-Panzanella is the name of a Tuscan summer dish.
-A poor dish, very simple and that doesn’t need cooking that paesants, as so did the men of our family, would bring with them in the fields, and eat for lunch.
+“Panzanella” is the name of a Tuscan summer dish: a poor, very simple dish, that doesn’t need cooking and that paesants, like the men of our family, would bring with them in the fields and eat for lunch.

-The origin of the name ‘panzanella’ is controversial, but its most probable origin is from the use of old, stale bread (pane), which instead of being thrown would be mixed with whatever fresh vegetable available in a bowl (zanella, meaning bowl in Tuscan).
+The origin of the name “panzanella” is controversial, but its most probable origin is from the use of soaking old stale bread, which – instead of being thrown away – would be mixed with the available fresh vegetables in a bowl (“zanella” in Tuscan).

 Here is Nonna Maria‘s recipe of panzanella!

 - 2 ripe salad tomatoes